Westfield Kotara: History

+20th Century

+1960s: opening

-Kotara Fair opened on 6 October 1965 and was developed by Woolworths.
-It featured a Woolworths supermarket, a Big W department and store 27 speciality stores.
+Kotara Fair opened on 6 October 1965 on a seven-hectare former grazing land.
+It was developed by Woolworths Properties at a cost of £2 million.
+The single level centre featured a Woolworths supermarket, a Big W department store, 25 speciality stores and a carpark with 600 spaces.
+Kotara Fair was the first major “drive-in” shopping centre in Newcastle and rapidly became a destination for the whole Hunter Region.

+1970s

-Kotara Fair was purchased by David Jones in 1971 and plans were drawn to extend the centre to consolidate its strong position in the marketplace.
+In 1971, David Jones Properties purchased Kotara Fair and later acquired additional land nearby to expand the centre.
+In that same year plans were drawn to extend the centre to consolidate its strong position in the marketplace.

 The $8 million expansion began in early 1973 and was completed in October 1974.
-Kotara Fair was renamed Garden City in line with other David Jones Garden City centres.
+Kotara Fair was renamed Garden City in line with other David Jones "Garden City" centres.
+The centre’s new identity was marked by its striking Bird of Paradise symbol on the logo.
 The Big W department store closed and was replaced by David Jones.
-As part of the redevelopment, David Jones, Norman Ross and 24 speciality stores were added.
+After the redevelopment was completed Garden City featured a David Jones department store, Norman Ross, Woolworths supermarket and 51 speciality stores.

 Further redevelopment occurred in 1977 when Norman Ross closed on level one.
 This provided the establishment of the Top Mall which provided space for 13 additional retailers in the centre including Shoeys, Best & Less, Reuben F Scarf and Angus & Coote.
 This extension also provided the centre with eight offices and professional suites.

+1980s

-In 1980 Garden City was purchased by AMP for $104 million.
-Another expansion in 1988 created the largest shopping centre in the Hunter Region.
-The grand opening was on 15 March 1988.
+In 1980 Garden City was purchased by AMP for $104 million and later launched a $62 million redevelopment in mid 1984.
+After 3.5 years of expansion, it became the largest shopping centre in the Hunter Region.
+The grand opening of Garden City was on 15 March 1988.
 The $62 million expansion added a Super Kmart and Venture department store as well as bringing the total number of retailers to 120.
+It also added skylights, indoor greenery, modern food hall and a family-friendly design.

 On 28 December 1989, shortly after completion of another expansion program, the centre suffered significant damage during the Newcastle earthquake.
 Most affected were the upper levels of the car park adjacent to Northcott Drive and the Super Kmart.
-Despite the damage, repairs were effected quickly.
+Despite the damage, repairs were affected quickly.

+1990s

 The Super Kmart store was split into Kmart and Coles in 1990.
 In 1995 Coles relocated to the ground level and Toys "R" Us opened in its place.
 Garden City was refurbished in 1998 with the relocation of Woolworths and the addition of 14 speciality stores and an additional 148 car parking spaces.